jtiger12/AUIDemo/README.md

 ✅ [**Qdrant**](https://qdrant.tech/) - Open source, high performance vector
 store with an comprehensive API.
 Even though you can use Supabase for RAG, this was kept unlike Postgres since it's faster than Supabase so sometimes is the better option.

-✅ [**SearXNG**](https://searxng.org/) - Open source, free internet metasearch engine which aggregates results from up to 229 search services.
-Users are neither tracked nor profiled, hence the fit with the local AI package.

 ✅ [**Caddy**](https://caddyserver.com/) - Managed HTTPS/TLS for custom domains